House of Commons

 The Irish House of Commons, the first purpose-built House of Commons chamber in the world.
 Painted c.
 1780.

 The House of Commons is the name for the elected lower house of the bicameral parliaments of the United Kingdom and Canada.
-In both of these countries, the Commons holds much more legislative power than the nominally upper house of parliament.
+In both of these countries, the Commons holds much more legislative power than the upper house of parliament, which is nominally superior.
 The leader of the majority party in the House of Commons by convention becomes the prime minister.
 Other parliaments have also had a lower house called the "House of Commons".